-A review team of Puerto Rico Broadband Program staff, a contracted engineering firm, and a consulting grants administration contractor with appropriate professional qualifications will evaluate each prospective subgrantee's bid, including the initial benchmark and reserve bid.
+A review team of Puerto Rico Broadband Program staff, a contracted engineering firm, and a grants management contractor with appropriate professional qualifications will evaluate each prospective subgrantee's bid.
 The Puerto Rico Broadband Program and its partners will develop key forms and worksheets that structure responses from applicants for more efficient and consistent reviews.
 These standards will ensure that prospective subgrantees adhere to BEAD requirements and applicable regulations.

-The conduit system subgrantee application review and scoring process will be meticulously organized into three specialized subject-matter groups: technical, financial, and programmatic, all overseen by a principal consultant for a holistic view.
+The conduit system subgrantee application review and scoring process will be meticulously organized into three (3) specialized subject-matter groups: technical, financial, and programmatic, all overseen by a principal consultant for a holistic view.
 These expert groups will be guided by experienced team leads with a proven track record of conducting similar reviews for federal grant programs and within Puerto Rico, as available.
 To ensure the efficiency and punctuality of the process, a project manager and senior consultant will oversee the entire operation.